 Subsequently, in July 2014, the Council endorsed the Mayor's proposal to establish a fourth standing committee, the Audit/Risk Committee, with an independent chair.
-This Committee remains after the 2019 Elections the chair of the DLC.
-Continuous service by a DLC member (and the commissioner) is limited to ten years.
-However, Council has limited the term to the end of the current triennium.18
+This Committee remains after the 2019 Elections

 Council does not have a Hearings Committee to deal with regulatory matters which by legislation must be heard.
 When the need arises, Council decides which members will conduct the hearing.